-If you’re a brand new website with no authority yet, then you don’t want high competition.
+If you’re a brand new website with no authority yet, then you don’t want the high competition.

 How to do the Free Keyword Search with Jaaxy

-You can make you own customized lists and edit them, you can track the rankings of the keywords that you’ve chosen all in the same place and you can “brainstorm” keywords easily.
+You can make your own customized lists and edit them, you can track the rankings of the keywords that you’ve chosen all in the same place and you can “brainstorm” keywords easily.